 - Export Data: Allows you to export the processed data currently saved in the database and in the QI format that was generated during the import process.
-You will be asked to select what types of fields to include in your export file. - View Data Load Summary: Displays the Data Load Report that appears at the end of the import file process for the data currently loaded in the database. - View Advanced Data Load Report: Allows you to view a summary of data issues in your data file, corresponding action taken by the system (if any), and potential impact on indicator rates or grouping. - Indicators-This allows you to generate indicators for those modules for which indicators have not yet been generated. - Reports-This allows you to create one of the following reports as long as you have generated indicators for one or more modules.
+You will be asked to select what types of fields to include in your export file. - View Data Load Summary: Displays the Data Load Report that appears at the end of the import file process for the data currently loaded in the database. - View Advanced Data Load Report: Allows you to view a summary of data issues in your data file, corresponding action taken by the system (if any), and potential impact on indicator rates or grouping. - Export Data Mapping File: Allows you to export the data mapping file if you have not done so during the data import process.
+The Data Mapping file can be re-used where you don't need to manually map your variables to WinQI variables. - Indicators-This allows you to generate indicators for those modules for which indicators have not yet been generated. - Reports-This allows you to create one of the following reports as long as you have generated indicators for one or more modules.
 You may also view the Hospital or Area Report that was last run: - Area Report - Hospital Report - Patient-Level Report - Quick Report - My Exports you will be able to pull any report as long as you ran it once - Program-This allows you to - Check for Upgrades-This performs a check to see if there is an upgraded version of the Quality Indicators[TM] Windows[®] (WinQI) software available.
 If so, you will receive a prompt asking whether you want to upgrade now.
 Please see Section 6.2.3 for a detailed description of the Check for Upgrades feature. - Close-This option will close the menu. - Exit Program-This option will exit the WinQI application.